DXC-DP-Monitoring/NiFiPulse/Readme.md

 # NiFiPulse
-We chose this name as we beleive it reflects the essence of our capstone project with Ark and DXC.
+We chose this name as we beleive it reflects the essence of our capstone project with ArkXJobInTech and DXC.
 **NiFiPulse** is a lightweight on-prem monitoring and alerting solution for Apache NiFi clusters.
 It continuously tracks system and pipeline health: CPU, RAM, disk usage, file I/O, NiFi pipeline metrics, and more, then triggers alerts when thresholds are exceeded.